 We have a bunch of friends who no longer consume gluten for one reason for another, but they still love beer.
 Now they have a source for high-quality gluten-free beer in Seattle.
 Ghostfish Brewing Company recently opened in SODO and they are the only Seattle brewery to exclusively offer gluten-free beer and food.
 Instead of using wheat to brew, they use unusual malted grains like millet, buckwheat, and brown rice.
 The taproom is located in an old-made-new warehouse space that is very comfortable and nice.

-Since there are so many great breweries in the Seattle area and we’re only covering 10 in this post, I foresee a part II in the near future.
+Since there are so many great breweries in the Seattle area and we’re only covering 10 in this post, I want to pass along another great post for enjoying Seattle breweries in a self-guided brewery and food tour that starts downtown.
 We don’t mind taking one for the team and checking out all of the breweries in the Seattle area for the sake of research.
 If there are any breweries in Seattle that you love and we didn’t include on this list, tell us what they are and we’ll include them in the next edition.